-Don't take shortcuts when caring for contact lenses, expert saysNovember 24th, 2012 in Ophthalmology /
+Don't take shortcuts when caring for contact lenses, expert saysNovember 24, 2012 in Medicine & Health / Ophthalmology

 (HealthDay)—Common shortcuts people take when caring for their contact lenses could have serious consequences, such as infections or ulcerations, according to an eye disease expert.

 "While contacts are generally very safe, wearers should know that poor contact care can lead to serious health issues," Dr. Sean Edelstein, AN assistant professor of ophthalmology at Saint Louis University Medical Center, said in a university news release.
 "Unfortunately, I usually see patients after they've developed contact-lens-related infections or inflammation."